August 20th, 2019 | Senior Health

 Enacted in 1988 by former president Ronald Regan, Senior Citizens Day is one of the best ways to show our gratitude to our loved ones, as well as spending some much needed time participating with them as much as possible.
 It’s also a great way to remember what seniors have achieved and sacrificed on our behalf.

-According to Ronald Regan, Senior Citizens Day is “the perfect time to show gratitude and appreciation by making sure our communities are good places… where older people can participate as much as possible [finding] encouragement, acceptance, support, and (the) services they need to continue living a life of independence and dignity.”
+According to Ronald Regan, Senior Citizens Day is “the perfect time to show gratitude and appreciation by making sure our residences are good places… where older people can participate as much as possible [finding] encouragement, acceptance, support, and (the) services they need to continue living a life of independence and dignity.”

 There are over 600 million people over the age of 60 worldwide - and this number continues to grow as medicinal advancements help people live longer.
 As a country, we need to come together and make sure that our aging loved ones get the caregiver support, nutrition, and help with daily living that they deserve for their contribution to society.
 These goals should further ensure that no elderly loved ones struggle or suffer unnecessarily nor live a life that’s not happy, healthy, and fulfilling.